Wildlife abounds on this exceptional trip which provides plenty of opportunity to see Costa Rica’s diverse flora and fauna.

 Accommodation: Ocotea Boutique Hotel, 2-nights

 Located high on the Caribbean slopes of the Cordillera de Tilarán at an altitude of 1,500 metres, Santa Elena was one of the first community-managed reserves in the country.
-Conservation efforts in the area concentrate on establishing forest corridors radiating from the central conservation area down to lower altitudes, as many of the forest fauna such as the resplendent quetzal, American puma, jaguar, ocelot, and red brocket deer, require large territories in which to forage and breed.
+Conservation efforts in the area concentrate on research, ecosystem management, and establishing forest corridors radiating down to lower altitudes.
+Soak up the quiet serenity of the cloud forest and search for magical forest fauna, especially bird life, with the colourful and aptly named resplendent quetzal thriving here.
+Huge biodiversity exists in this verdant wonderland, with reptiles, amphibians, insects and orchids represented aplenty, secreted away within the lush confines of thick vegetation, vines, moss and lichen.
+Over 100 mammal species are supported too, including puma, jaguar and ocelot, but they're secretive, elusive, and rarely seen.

 You are transferred from Monteverde to Manuel Antonio National Park on the Pacific Coast of Costa Rica which is a journey of approximately four hours by road.
 To break up the transfer, you will stop at Carara National Park for a guided visit.
 Carara is famous for its population of scarlet macaws, but there is a wonderful array of other species to enjoy there including mantled howler monkey, white-nosed coati, Baird's trogon, boat-billed heron and two-toed sloth.
 Following your visit to Carara, you continue to Manuel Antonio.